BabyPepeLOL/Contracts/README.md

 - `BabePepeFarming.sol`

 ## 🤖 AI-Audit
-- `Smart Contract Audit Report BabyPepeAirdrop.txt`
+- `Smart Contract Audit Report BabyPepeAirdrop.md`
-- `Smart Contract Audit Report BabyPepeERC20.txt`
+- `Smart Contract Audit Report BabyPepeERC20.md`
-- `Smart Contract Audit Report BabyPepeFarming.txt`
+- `Smart Contract Audit Report BabyPepeFarming.md`

 # ❗ Note:
 No contract has been professionally audited, please DYOR.
 Find AI generated audit reports in the AI-Audit folder.
 Please check the contract code is the same as deployed contract before use.
 This is a very experimental project.